Chicago, IL Knowledgeable Nursing Home Negligence & Abuse Attorneys

 What are the signs of nursing home abuse or neglect in Chicago?

 Nursing home abuse and neglect in Chicago should not be tolerated.
-Nursing homes should be a place of safety and rest for our loved ones.
+Facilities should be a place of safety and rest for our loved ones.
 It’s important to note that just like in other forms of abuse, your loved one or the caretakers may make excuses on how injuries occurred.
-Sadly, statistics reveal that 44 percent of nursing home residents have been abused at some point.
-Signs of nursing home abuse or neglect include:
+Sadly, statistics reveal that 44 percent of residents have been abused at some point.
+Signs of this abuse or neglect include:

 - Your loved one doesn’t want to be left alone with a specific nursing home employee.